-The ACHP’s Office of Native American Affairs staff supports the ACHP in a number of ways, from policy development and project review, training and education, and guidance development to providing information papers about various topics concerning Indian Tribes and Native Hawaiian organizations.
+The ACHP’s Office of External Engagement (OEE) staff supports the ACHP in a number of ways, from policy development and project review, training and education, and guidance development to providing information papers about various topics concerning Indian Tribes and Native Hawaiian Organizations.
 Information papers are different than guidance documents and discuss issues that may inform participants in the Section 106 process.

 -